LBNL-ETA/MSWH/README.md

 Anyone may contribute features with the appropriate tests using the issue tracker, forks and pull requests.
 Please check out [code documentation](https://lbnl-eta.github.io/MSWH/) for guidance.

+### Automated tests

-To run tests, from the `MSWH` folder:
+To run tests, from the `MSWH` folder use the following command modified according to the test module and method you intend to run:

     python -m unittest mswh.{my_module}.tests.{test_my_module}.{MyModuleTests}.{test_my_method}